crashappsec/chalk/src/docs/howto-compliance.md

 ##### Netbeans

-In 2020 it was reported that a tool called the Octopus scanner was searching Github and injecting malware into projects that were using the popular Java development framework Netbeans and then serving up malware to all applications built from those code repos.
+In 2020 it was reported that a tool called the Octopus scanner was searching GitHub and injecting malware into projects that were using the popular Java development framework Netbeans and then serving up malware to all applications built from those code repos.

 [https://duo.com/decipher/malware-infects-netbeans-projects-in-software-supply-chain-attack](https://duo.com/decipher/malware-infects-netbeans-projects-in-software-supply-chain-attack) - Duo Research Labs

 ##### Log4j and Log4Shell

 Log4J is a popular logging library for the Java programming language.
 In late 2021 a vulnerability was discovered that allowed hackers remote access to applications using it.
 Several vulnerabilities followed the initial disclosure and attackers created exploits that were used in the wild.
 Variants included names like Log4Shell and Log4Text.
 [Apache Log4j Vulnerability Guidance](https://www.cisa.gov/news-events/news/apache-log4j-vulnerability-guidance) - CISA, Critical Infrastructure Security Agency

 ##### SolarWinds